bagley/wetty-docker/README.md

-## WeTTy = Web + TTy
+## Docker setup for running WeTTy (Web + TTy) under Traefik

-Terminal over HTTP and https.
-WeTTy is an alternative to ajaxterm and anyterm but much better than them because WeTTy uses xterm.js which is a full fledged implementation of terminal emulation written entirely in JavaScript.
+[WeTTy](https://github.com/butlerx/wetty) is your terminal running in your browser over HTTP and https.
+It is is an alternative to ajaxterm and anyterm but much better than them because WeTTy uses xterm.js which is a full fledged implementation of terminal emulation written entirely in JavaScript.
 WeTTy uses websockets rather then Ajax and hence better response time.

-Here's a [tutorial on how to set this up](https://www.supertechcrew.com/wetty-browser-ssh-terminal/).
-Or there's some instrustions below.

-_The setup of WeTTy in this repo is built specifically to run under Traefik, as quickly as possible.
-For the original, go to [github.com/krishnasrinivas/wetty](https://github.com/krishnasrinivas/wetty)_

 ![WeTTy](/terminal.jpg?raw=true)

-## Running WeTTy with Traefik under Docker

-WeTTy can be run in a container, allowing you to connect to it with your browser to ssh to a remote host or the host system.
+This repo contains a dockerized version of [WeTTy](https://github.com/butlerx/wetty) specifically made to run under Traefik, as quickly as possible.
+Plus, it contains

+- Built in `healthcheck`
+- Relatively small docker images
+- Enviroment files.
+No need to edit the `docker-compose.yml`
+- Auto setup and saving of ssh host keys, so you can just run it.
+- Can also have Two Factor Authentication (see tutorial).

+There is a [tutorial on how to set this up](https://www.supertechcrew.com/wetty-browser-ssh-terminal/), or follow the (simplified) instructions below.

+The Official repo for WeTTy is [github.com/butlerx/wetty](https://github.com/butlerx/wetty).

+### Have Traefik up and running

+You'll need a [working setup of Traefik (tutorial)](https://www.supertechcrew.com/traefik-cloud-native-router-docker-compose/) in order to access WeTTy.

 ### Volumes